Kwahu: History

 The name Kwahu, according to historians, derives from its myths of origin, "The slave (akoa) died (wu)," which was based on an ancient prophecy that a slave would die so the wandering tribe of Akan would know where to settle.
-This resonates with the etymology of the Ba-wu-le (Baoulé) Akans of the Ivory Coast whose Warrior Queen Awura Poku had to sacrifice her baby in order to cross the Komoe river.
-The myth was part of the historical stories of the Agona matriclan, the first paramount lineage of Kwawu, and was later adopted by the Bretuao-Tena matriclan (Twidan) who later replaced them.
-Other historians trace the name Kwahu to the dangers associated with making the mountainous terrain a habitat as it became known as a destination of no return: go at your own peril or "ko wu" in the Twi language.
-This latter version is thought to have come either from their ancestral people in Mampong who did not support fragmentation or from enemies who perished in trying to take fighting to the Kwahu in the treacherous mountains.
+This resonates with the etymology of the Ba-wu-le (Baoulé) Akans of the Ivory Coast, whose Warrior Queen Awura Poku had to sacrifice her baby in order to cross the Komoe river.
+The myth was part of the historical stories of the Agona matriclan, the first paramount lineage of Kwawu, and was later adopted by the Bretuo-Tena matriclan (Twidan), who later replaced them.
+Other historians trace the name Kwahu to the dangers associated with making the mountainous terrain a habitat, as it became known as a destination of no return: go at your own peril or "ko wu" in the Twi language.
+This latter version is thought to have come either from their ancestral people in Mampong, who did not support fragmentation or from enemies who perished in trying to take the fight to the Kwahu in the treacherous mountains.